 If you know in advance that you will be absent, talk to me about any assignments you might miss.
 As long as you had an excused absence, you are able to make up the work you missed while you were out for full credit.
 You have 3 days to make up the work, after that it is recorded as a zero.

 Absences are your responsibility.
 I will not remind you of the work you need to make up.
 You need to see me before, after class or school, or during a quiet assignment time.
 Do no disrupt the whole class for what you missed personally.
 Previously announced tests, projects and writings are due the day you return to school if you are absent on the day they were assigned to be due.

 Class & Work Requirements

 Bring all materials to class each day and be ready to work.
-(You will not be allowed to return to your lockers for forgotten supplies.)

 Your binder must be neat and organized as we will be taking notes and adding work regularly.

 It is the utmost importance for you to get the information you need to be able to do well and complete this course.
 You will need to PAY ATTENTION.
 I will only say things twice.